StephenWattam/LWAC/doc/user/server_config.md

  * `sample_subdir`   --- The name of the directory within the corpus where samples will be stored.
  * `sample_filename` --- The filename where summary details on a particular sample are stored.
  * `files_per_dir`   --- How many files to store in each directory below the `sample_subdir`.
 This is set to avoid overloading filesystems that have finite inode tables.
+ * `serialiser`      --- The serialisation method used to write to disk.
+Supported methods are `:marshal`, `:yaml` or `:json`.  `:marshal` is fastest and recommended unless you desperately need to access the corpus using languages other than ruby.

 ### Database Details